mooti/factory/README.md

 $ Hello Ken Lalobo
 ```

 Now for tests.
+There are two ways in which we can write our tests:

+#### Partial Mock

 We can now create a partial mock of Bar and override the ```createNew``` method to return a mocked version of the Foo class.
 We can then set our expectations as normal.

 ```php
 <?php